Ongoing and Recent Litigation Over the 2020 Election

 Texas Democratic Party v.
 Abbott

-Texas is allowing anyone over the age of 65 to cast a mail-in ballot without any further conditions for the 2020 General Election.
-The Texas Democratic Party challenged this rule change in federal district court, arguing that the 26th Amendment of the U.S. Constitution prohibits voting restrictions by age for anyone over 18 and the state should allow anyone to vote by mail.
+Texas allows anyone over 65 to cast a mail-in ballot without further conditions.
+The Texas Democratic Party challenged this rule change in federal district court, arguing that the 26th Amendment of the U.S. Constitution bans voting restrictions by age for anyone over 18, and the state should allow anyone to vote by mail.

-The case is important because the Texas Supreme Court has held that lack of immunity from COVID-19 does not qualify a Texas resident to vote by mail under Texas law.
-Holding the over-65 rule to be unconstitutional would mean many millions more people in Texas could vote by mail.
+The case is critical because the Texas Supreme Court decision has held that lack of immunity from COVID-19 does not qualify a Texas resident to vote by mail under Texas law.
+Holding the over-65 rule unconstitutional would mean millions more people in Texas could vote by mail in person.

 Can Low-Income Felons Vote in Florida?